 United States Navy.

-Vermont blacks; a total of 166 black Vermonters served
+included 66 Vermont blacks; a total of 166 black

-out of a population of 709 in the state.
+Vermonters served out of a population of 709 in the

-3,362 died of disease, in prison or from other causes,
+in battle; another 3,362 died of disease, in prison or

 where the Vermont Brigade held the crucial intersection